What is the California Families Project (CFP)?

 - The CFP is an ongoing longitudinal study of the health, development, and well-being of 674 Mexican-origin youth and their parents.

 - The project was launched in 2006, when the youth were 10 years old.
 Annual assessments occurred during the first 10 years of the study (age 10 to 19), with additional assessments occurring when the youth were age 21 and 23.
-Wave 13 is scheduled to begin in June, 2021.
+Wave 13 is currently in progress.

 - The purpose of the CFP is to examine individual, family, school, and community characteristics that promote academic and social competence and reduce emotional and behavioral problems during childhood, adolescence, and young adulthood.